mholt/PapaParse/README.md

 - Pause, resume, abort
 - Can convert numbers and booleans to their types
 - Optional jQuery integration to get files from `<input type="file">` elements
+- One of the only parsers that correctly handles line-breaks and quotations

 Papa Parse has **no dependencies** - not even jQuery.